paopao128/CCS-2025-PAnDA/ARTIFACT-EVALUATION.md

 # Artifact Appendix

-Paper title: **Time-Efficient Locally Relevant Geo-Location Privacy Protection**
+Paper title: **PAnDA: Rethinking Metric Differential Privacy Optimization at Scale with Anchor-Based Approximation**

-Artifacts HotCRP Id: **10**
+Artifacts HotCRP Id: **92**

 Requested Badge: **Available**

 ## Description
-This repository contains the source code related to the methodologies and experiments presented in the paper titled **"Time-Efficient Locally Relevant Geo-Location Privacy Protection"**.
+This repository contains the source code related to the methodologies and experiments presented in the paper titled **"PAnDA: Rethinking Metric Differential Privacy Optimization at Scale with Anchor-Based Approximation"**.

 The file **`main.m`** implements the data obfuscation algorithm **LR-Geo** proposed in the paper.
 This algorithm facilitates geo-obfuscation by focusing on locally relevant locations for each user, optimizing location privacy while maintaining computational efficiency through **linear programming (LP)**.
 It also incorporates the **Benders' decomposition technique** to efficiently solve large-scale LP problems, as discussed in the paper.